Faculty and Staff – Getting Started

 Many faculty and staff overlook the important role they can take in promoting student engagement in service.
 One of the easiest ways to do this is to promote service opportunities in your classes.
 We encourage you to promote any of our upcoming events in your courses.
 Alternatively, we are willing to send a representative from our office to come to your class and give a brief presentation about service and the opportunities available at UIS.

 Have Your Class Attend an Episodic Service Event

 If you want your entire class to participate in a one-time/episodic event you can sign your class up to participate in one of our upcoming events, or you can collaborate with Volunteer Center in advance of the course to create an episodic class project just for your course.

 Integrate Experiential Learning Into Your Class

-If you want the students’ service to be integrated into the course curriculum, please consider contacting the UIS Service-Learning Program to establish your course as a Service-Learning course within their guidelines.
+If you want the students’ service to be integrated into the course curriculum, please consider contacting the UIS Internships and Prior Learning to establish your course as a Service-Learning course within their guidelines.
 Service-Learning course provide students with a meaningful volunteer experience which allows them to gain a greater perspective and understanding of the community and themselves.

 Partner with the Leadership for Life Program

 In the spring of 2012, the Leadership for Life Program was organized into five committees.
 Each committee has a focus area and is led by a student with an interest in that area.
 The focus areas are public health, sustainability, hunger and homelessness, youth and education, and civic engagement.
 If you are interested in serving as a mentor to a committee chair or participating in the planning process for one of the committees’ projects please contact us directly and we can coordinate a meeting with you and the chair of that focus area.